lalakitchen/CDR/README.md

 huggingface_hub
 ```

 GPU is optional.
-If TensorFlow cannot see your GPU, it will run on CPU.
+If TensorFlow cannot see  GPU, it will run on CPU.

 ---